Kimberly M. Zebedis

 Prior to attending the University of Akron School of Law, Kimberly obtained a Bachelor of Arts Degree in English from West Liberty University in West Virginia, where she graduated in three years with a 4.0 GPA and served as a Staff Writer, Online Editor and Editor-in-Chief of The Trumpet, the University’s student-run newspaper.

-A New Philadelphia native, Kimberly is a 2019 graduate and current board member of Leadership Tuscarawas.
+A New Philadelphia native, Kimberly is a 2019 graduate and current board member and alumni committee chair of Leadership Tuscarawas.
 Now residing in Stark County, Kimberly is a member of ystark! and the Stark County Bar Association Young Lawyers Committee.
 As a member of the Black McCuskey team, Kimberly is happy to serve both the Tuscarawas County and Stark County communities that she calls “home.”

 Ohio Bar, 2017